High Frobenius pushforwards generate the bounded derived category: Generators for triangulated categories

-This result is essentially contained in the work of Stevenson~\cite{Stevenson:2014a}.
-Further below, we sketch a proof, for completeness.
+A proof is given further below; a input in it is the work of Stevenson~\cite{Stevenson:2014a}.
 Observe that the converse also holds: if $E$ is in the $\perf X$-submodule generated by $G$, then since both $(-)_x$ and $-\otimes_{\mco_x}K$ are exact, $\res{E}x$ is generated by $\res{G}x$, and hence also by $G_x$, as $\mco_x$ finitely builds $K$.

 \begin{chunk} Let $\kinj{ X}$ denote the homotopy category of quasi-coherent injective sheaves on $X$.
 This is a compactly generated triangulated category and restricting the natural localization functor